teamhola/holakit/docs/guides/migrating-from-0-x.md

 * More than one card in a vertical scene both on mobile & desktop (e.g. in sidebar): Use `<hola-card-stack>`.
 * Various card want to be distributed to multi columns one desktop to make use of horizonal available space: Use `<hola-columns>` directly.

-Notice: if you want a card flow, please don't `<hola-columns>` since it distributes cards vertical-first.
+Notice: if you want a card flow, please don't use `<hola-columns>` since it distributes cards vertical-first.

+### `.hola-form-ctrl`

+For now we just implemented single-line text inputs as `<hola-input>`.
+Other form controls are not yet ready.